-CIMB AWSM Card's Features and Benefits:
+CIMB AWSM Card Features and Benefits

 Read our comparisons of CIMB AWSM Card with other cards and learn what makes each card unique in their own way.
 We compare and contrast each card to highlight its uniqueness to help you identify the card that you need.

-CIMB AWSM Card vs Maybank eVibes Card
+CIMB AWSM Card v.
+Citi Clear Card

-CIMB AWSM Card vs Maybank Platinum Visa Card
+CIMB AWSM Card v.
+Maybank eVibes Card